unification-com/wrkchain/templates/docs/md/sections/sub/network/configured_json_rpc_nodes.md

 $__WEB3_PROVIDERS__

-Ensure the respective ports are open and available on the comuters running the nodes
+Ensure the respective ports are open and available on the computers running the nodes